WildFireSat: Enhancing Canada's ability to manage wildfires

 Future possibilities beyond WildFireSat

-With multiple sensors in space, we may be able to observe wildfires even more frequently, giving wildfire managers updates throughout the day.
+With multiple sensors in space, we would be able to observe wildfires more frequently, giving wildfire managers updates on all of Canada daily or even multiple times throughout the day.
 This type of very frequent monitoring would be unrealistic with the traditional type of cooled infrared sensor, but is a possibility with the uncooled infrared sensor.
-Because of their limited physical resource requirements, WildFireSat's uncooled infrared sensors would make an excellent addition to the satellites of tomorrow.
+Because of its limited physical resource requirements, WildFireSat's uncooled infrared sensor would make an excellent addition to the satellites of tomorrow.

 - Monitoring and protecting our ecosystems from space